5 Best Strength Training Exercises for Swimmers

 • As an activation exercise before you get in the water.
 Put a resistance band around your knees and do 3×15 slow and controlled reps to engage those muscles that are run dormant from sitting all day.

 • As a strength-building exercise.
 The barbell hip thruster is the weighted version of the glute bridge, typically performed with your shoulders on a bench and with a barbell across the front of your hips.
 As someone who has had knee problems on and off over the years, this exercise is a pain-free way to generate a ton of activation on my backside and get stronger.
-As you progress with this exercise, use a hip thruster pad.
-It will keep the bar stable and prevent the bar from digging into your hips when you are lifting.
+As you progress with this exercise, use a hip thruster pad to protect the hips and pelvis while lifting.
+It will keep the bar stable and prevent the barbell from digging and bruising into the hips as you push more and more weight.

 Strength Training Exercises for Swimmers - Hip Thrusters

 • As a core and stability exercise.
 Swimming fast requires exceptional body control and stability in the water.
-One of my fav variations of the glute bridge raising my butt off the floor, and then lifting and straightening one leg and doing small and controlled flutter kicks.
+One of my favorite variations of the glute bridge raising my butt off the floor, and then lifting and straightening one leg and doing small and controlled flutter kicks.
 (You can draw “O’s” with your toes for an additional challenge.)
-The hip stability required to do this variation carries directly into the water.
+The hip and core stability from this exercise carries directly into your ability to maintain a stiff and strong body position in the water.

 5. Broad Jumps